Pixel Art or the art of playful and original creation

-Pixel Art is a form of digital art created using software where images are edited at the pixel level.
-The aesthetic of this type of graphics comes from 8-bit and 16-bit computers and video game consoles.
-In most graphic arts, the palette of colors used is extremely limited in size, with some graphic arts using only two colors.
+Pixel Art is a form of digital art created using software.
+Images are thought at the pixel level.
+It's a graphic aesthetic that originated from 8 and 16-bit computers, much like video game consoles.
+In most graphic arts, the palette of colors used is extremely limited.
+Some graphic arts only use two colors.

 Pixel Art: Welcome to creation